Ukraine: Culture

 Ukrainian customs are heavily influenced by Orthodox Christianity, the dominant religion in the country.
 Gender roles also tend to be more traditional, and grandparents play a greater role in bringing up children, than in the West.
 The culture of Ukraine has also been influenced by its eastern and western neighbours, reflected in its architecture, music and art.

 The Communist era had quite a strong effect on the art and writing of Ukraine.
 In 1932, Stalin made socialist realism state policy in the Soviet Union when he promulgated the decree "On the Reconstruction of Literary and Art Organisations".
 This greatly stifled creativity.
 During the 1980s glasnost (openness) was introduced and Soviet artists and writers again became free to express themselves as they wanted.

-As of 2023, UNESCO inscribed seven properties in Ukraine on the World Heritage List.
+As of 2023, UNESCO inscribed 8 properties in Ukraine on the World Heritage List.
 Ukraine is also known for its decorative and folk traditions such as Petrykivka painting, Kosiv ceramics, and Cossack songs.
+Between February 2022 and March 2023, UNESCO verified the damage to 247 sites, including 107 religious sites, 89 buildings of artistic or historical interest, 19 monuments and 12 libraries.
+Since January 2023, the historic centre of Odesa has been inscribed on the List of World Heritage in Danger.

-The tradition of the Easter egg, known as pysanky, has long roots in Ukraine.
+The tradition of the Easter eggs, known as pysanky, has long roots in Ukraine.
 These eggs were drawn on with wax to create a pattern; then, the dye was applied to give the eggs their pleasant colours, the dye did not affect the previously wax-coated parts of the egg.
 After the entire egg was dyed, the wax was removed leaving only the colourful pattern.
 This tradition is thousands of years old, and precedes the arrival of Christianity to Ukraine.
 In the city of Kolomyia near the foothills of the Carpathian Mountains, the museum of Pysanka was built in 2000 and won a nomination as the monument of modern Ukraine in 2007, part of the Seven Wonders of Ukraine action.

+Since 2012, the Ministry of Culture of Ukraine has formed the National Register of Elements of the Intangible Cultural Heritage of Ukraine, which consists of 115 items as of September 2025.

 Libraries

 The Vernadsky National Library of Ukraine, is the main academic library and main scientific information centre in Ukraine.

-During the 2022 Russian invasion of Ukraine the Russians bombed the Maksymovych Scientific Library of the Taras Shevchenko Kyiv National University, Vernadsky National Library of Ukraine, the National Scientific Medical Library of Ukraine and the Kyiv city youth library.
+During the Russian invasion of Ukraine the Russians bombed the Maksymovych Scientific Library of the Taras Shevchenko Kyiv National University, Vernadsky National Library of Ukraine, the National Scientific Medical Library of Ukraine and the Kyiv City Youth Library.